Knowledge base

 5. Enter the password to log in to your Infomaniak account if prompted.

-6. Modify, if necessary, the permissions granted to the user for the email address in question and click on Next:
+6. Modify, if necessary, the permissions granted to the user for the email address concerned and click on Next:

-7. The invitation is created and the user will only need to execute the provided link to add the email address in question to their Infomaniak Mail.
+7. The invitation is created and the user will only need to execute the proposed link for the address in question to be added to their Infomaniak Mail.

 8. It is possible to send the invitation by email: